MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 This releases the user token, and the bot won't be able to act on your behalf until you sign in again.

 > [!NOTE]
 > Bot authentication requires use of the **Bot Connector Service**.
-The service accesses the bot channels registration information for your bot.
+The service accesses the bots registration information for your bot.

 ## Test the deployed bot